How to choose the best Obstetrician for you

-- Is your obstetrician contactable after hours?
+- Is your Obstetrician contactable after hours?

-It is vital that you feel relaxed and comfortable with your obstetrician and that you should not worry about asking too many questions.
-You should be able to speak to your obstetrician frankly about any concerns that you may have.
+It is vital that you feel relaxed and comfortable with your Obstetrician and that you should not worry about asking too many questions.
+You should be able to speak to your Obstetrician frankly about any concerns that you may have.
 You should also be open and honest about your expectations regarding the type of delivery that you hope for.
-If you have concerns about pain relief, induction, elective caesarean section or VBAC you should be confident to speak to your obstetrician and to take on board his or her advice.
+If you have concerns about pain relief, induction, elective caesarean section or VBAC you should be confident to speak to your Obstetrician and to take on board his or her advice.
 This is the key to a successful and low stress pregnancy and delivery.
-You should also feel welcomed and cared for by the obstetrician’s staff.
-They also play a key role in your care, especially if your obstetrician has midwives working in his/her practice.
+You should also feel welcomed and cared for by the Obstetrician’s staff.
+They also play a key role in your care, especially if your Obstetrician has midwives working in his/her practice.
 A big part of the antenatal care is to build your trust – respect and trust are essential.

 Skills and Expertise

-In order to be an obstetrician in Australia you must be accredited by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
-To become an accredited member of RANZCOG takes at least 13 years from the point a person begins to study medicine.
+In order to be an Obstetrician in Australia you must be accredited by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
+To become an accredited Fellow of RANZCOG takes at least 13 years from the point a person begins to study medicine.
 This involves completing basic medical training at a tertiary university and teaching hospital (6 years).
-They must then work in a public hospital for a number of years before applying to enter the RANZCOG specialty training programme.
+They must then work in a public hospital for a number of years before applying to enter the RANZCOG specialty training program.
 During the six years of training the doctor must pass a number of exams and be signed off as competent in every obstetric and gynaecological procedure.
 There is also ongoing training and professional development processes that must be met in order to maintain accreditation and registration.